kjsp507/4180-Project-Spring-2023/README.md

 Using Bluetooth, the mbed can be controlled wirelessly.
-The Bluefruit Connect app is utilized to establish a connection and send control signals to the mbed Blue light from Bluetooth module indicated its connected.
+The Bluefruit Connect app is utilized to establish a connection and send control signals to the mbed.
+Blue light from Bluetooth module indicated its connected.

 ### RBG Rotary Pulse Generator